Agree with our rating?

 As of 2021, SurchX’s website now redirects to InterPayments.
 InterPayments acquired SurchX in 2020, and the InterPayments name was registered in California in 2020 by Nagendra Jayanty, who currently serves as the CEO for the company.
 It does not appear that SurchX’s founder, Robert Maynard, is involved with the new company.
 We look forward to providing a full InterPayments review in the future.

 Founded in 2017, SurchX is a financial technology company that enables merchant accounts to add surcharges to e-commerce transactions and pass the cost of accepting credit cards to their customers.
-The company advertises that it does not require merchants to change their “processor, bank or shopping cart,” which suggests that it is not a merchant account provider offering zero fee or cash discount pricing.
+The company advertises that it does not require merchants to change their “processor, bank or shopping cart,” which suggests that it is not a merchant account provider offering zero-fee or cash discount pricing.
 Rather, SurchX’s software appears to interface with each merchant’s current payment gateway or shopping cart to add a checkout field that applies and discloses an additional surcharge to each transaction.
 SurchX advertises that its service is free, so it is unclear how it generates revenue, but a likely explanation is that it takes some percentage of each surcharge for itself.

-SurchX Location and Ownership
+SurchX Location & Ownership